The plan that protects your family’s future

 - Receive a tax-free lump sum if you’re diagnosed with a pre-defined condition

 - Get cover against an extensive list of the most common critical illnesses

 - Choose from single cover or joint cover with your spouse or partner

-- Get expert advice from our Financial Consultants on the right plan for you
+- Get expert advice from our Specialist Financial Advisers on the right plan for you

 Frequently asked questions

 What counts as a critical illness?